Toruitas/thinkingcap/README.md

 21. (+) Bluetooth syncing of state now functional.
 Woo!
 22. (-) Won't connect at the same time, if attempting to connect in the wrong order.
 Has to be: Feather first, brain scanner second.
 Doesn't seem to be any way to specify the device to connect to in the Adafruit package.
 23. (-) Vibrator issues still.
 My breadboard version and what I soldered don't work the same.
 Perfboard loses the juice.
 Re-soldered and fixed.
 24. (+) Added turn off the lights function for when hat isn't being worn.
+Everything working over serial, but BLE has some blocking.